 Thank you so much for yesterday's lovely service to farewell Barb.
 I think that it went off really well and it was so nice to see her relatives there and old friends.
 The setting was beautiful - it could not have been better as Partridge House is directly across from where Barb spent all her school years at Woodlands Girls Grammar - now St Peter's.
 I am sure that Barb would heartily have approved everything we were able to do for her.
 Wendy, Marlene, Andrea and I met afterwards in the Holdfast Hotel for one glass of prosecco to toast happy memories of our fun times we had with Barb over many years.
 Again thanks to you (Fiona Talbot-Leigh - Celebrant), Peter, his mother and the other staff for a fitting farewell to a dear friend.

 I would like you to know how very grateful we are for the very professional and caring assistance given to us by all your staff as we prepared for and entered into our last journey with and for our mum.
 Be very proud that you are maintaining a very fine family tradition on the highest order.
 We will not hesitate in recommending your company and staff very highly indeed.
 With very good wishes and sincere thanks.

 Trish.
 May 2018.

-Thank you very much for your exceptional services carried out in such a caring and sensitive manner for the funeral of our Mum in January of the year.
+Thank you very much for your exceptional services carried out in such a caring and sensitive manner for the funeral of our Mum.
 We were very appreciated of your help and guidance.
 Thank you again.